 Health app: Sleep Stages

-watchOS 9 will make it easier to keep track of medication intake, with reminders sent for use of these frequently used medications.
+watchOS 9 makes it easier to keep track of medication intake, with reminders sent for use of these frequently used medications.
 Everything can be monitored from the Health app, and it will even be possible to add the medications using the iPhone camera and scan the product label.
 In addition, it's possible to use the sharing feature with family members to help monitor the health of family members.